-The Company's cash and cash equivalents and marketable securities are valued using quoted market prices in active markets for identical assets, and therefore are classified as Level 1.
+The Company's cash and cash equivalents, receivables and marketable securities are valued using quoted market prices in active markets for identical assets, and therefore are classified as Level 1.

-The fair value of accounts payable and accrued liabilities and due to related parties approximates their carrying values due to their short term to maturity.
+The fair value of accounts payable and accrued liabilities and due to related parties approximates their carrying values due to their short term to maturity, and therefore are also classified as Level 1.